 Director: George A. Romero

 In this movie adaptation of the Stephen King novel, we meet author Thad Beaumont (Timothy Hutton) who writes under the pseudonym George Stark.
 But George doesn’t seem to be just a name.
 Thad’s concerned wife, Liz (Amy Madigan) begs him to give up the persona for the sake of his own safety as well as that of his children but he is reluctant at best.
 Thad maintains that George is a part of who he is and he is never out of control.

 Hold up for a sec.
 Although this is the main plot of the movie, some very juicy information is left out.
 When we first meet Thad, he is a young boy with an undiagnosed affliction that causes fainting, hearing birds and being swarmed by sparrows, apparently.
-After he is admitted to the hospital, … Read More »
+After he is admitted … Read More »

 What do you love about horror films?
 The blood?
 The gore?
 The Special Effects?
 Being able to laugh off that you were so scared you almost pissed yourself?
 We enjoy all of it.
 Sometimes what we watch makes for insomnia filled nights and not wanting to eat the next morning. ”A Serbian film“, in its own unique way, provides everything we look for in a good horror flick.
 It makes your stomach turn, it floats around in your thoughts after the final credits have rolled, it gives you the nightmares we ask of every good flick.
 So why is the world so upset?
 Why do certain countries and governments feel the need to ban then re-release it after 49 cuts resulting 4 minutes and 11 seconds of removed footage?
 Which by the way, is the most … Read More »